f5devcentral/f5-agility-labs-cert/docs/class4/modules/module5.rst

 *Severity Levels*

-Outlined below are the Severity classifications and definitions that the F5 Networks NSC refers to when logging a new case or changing severity status of an existing case:
+Outlined below are the Severity classifications and definitions that the F5 NSC refers to when logging a new case or changing severity status of an existing case:

 +---------------------+----------------------------+-----------------------------+------------------------------------------------------------------------------------+